 Someone who cannot function from his or her innate self, and instead, organizes thinking and behavior around a substance, process or other people.

 Underdeveloped self-esteem combined with an inappropriate caring for others, and an inappropriate reliance on another’s response, in a negatively reinforcing loop.

-is a major obstacle, because codependency is difficult to see in yourself.
+is an obstacle, because codependency is difficult to see for yourself.

 EXAMINE YOUR FAMILY RELATIONSHIPS

-Co-dependency is a learned behavior, most often passed down through families; you learn it as a way to cope.
+Codependency is a learned behavior, most often passed down through families; as a result, it is a coping mechanism.
 You did not do anything wrong – but as an adult, it is an inadequate and ultimately unsuccessful way to deal with relationships.

 ● You probably feel responsible for making another person or people happy, feel guilty not

 helping them, and find it difficult or impossible to say no, but are unaware of your own

 ● You may be unaware of your codependency, although you probably constantly get clues,